husobee/husobee.github.io/_posts/2015-06-10-vim-tmux-ide.markdown

 title: "Vim + Tmux = IDE"
 date: 2015-06-10 20:00:00
 categories: ide vim tmux
+description: "Why vim plus tmux on a remote server is my favorite IDE for pair programming and genuinely collaborative remote development."
 ---

 What defines a good IDE?
 What setup will allow you to pair with coworkers?
 How can one collaborate with others in a sane way?